Beha’alotcha

 The Midianite Origin of YHWH and Aniconism

-The biblical portrait of Miriam can leave the feminist reader with a lingering bitterness but a literary rereading may help highlight her prophetic leadership role.
+The biblical portrait of Miriam can leave the modern reader with a lingering bitterness, but a closer reading highlights her prophetic role, and her willingness to challenge the social norms and pursue an alternative, redemptive course.

-Ancient interpreters debated the identify of Moses’ Kushite wife and the nature of Miriam and Aaron’s complaint.
+Ancient interpreters debated the identity of Moses’ Kushite wife and the nature of Miriam and Aaron’s complaint.
 Philo allegorizes her as an eye’s perfect focus, reflecting Moses’ direct perception of God.
-Reading this together with Philo’s allegorical understanding of Zipporah as a “bird” with direct access to heaven highlights the greatness of Moses’ wife as the fourth matriarch of Israel.[1]
+Reading this together with Philo’s allegorical understanding of Zipporah as a “bird” with direct access to heaven highlights the greatness of Moses’ wife as the fourth matriarch of Israel.

 Ancient interpreters contemplated the substance of manna, a food that traverses the chasm between divine and mundane realms, falling from heaven to be consumed on earth.
 In kabbalistic thought, the Zohar presents manna as granting the desert generation an embodied experience of knowledge of God; such an opportunity is available to mystics in everyday eating and through birkat ha-mazon (Grace after Meals).